Nishant-k-sagar/ask/README.md

 ```

 - The tool prints the shell command, copies it to your clipboard, and (if safe) offers to execute it.
-- For commands like `cd` or `export`, you’ll be prompted to paste the command yourself (since these can’t change your parent terminal’s state).
+- For commands like `cd` or `export`, you’ll be prompted to paste the command yourself (since child processes cannot change the parent shell's state).

 ---